Easter Long Weekend

 What rates are used for

-Rates are annual fees paid by property owners, that are then re-invested into the community.
+Rates are annual taxes paid by property owners, that are then re-invested into the community.
+Some of the services covered by rates include:

 • Libraries, leisure and community centres